altairflyy/Caustica-Rework/README.md

 - HDR output
 - Dynamic entity rendering in the ray-traced scene
 - LabPBR-style material support, including toggleable subsurface scattering
-- Deep settings UI: practically every renderer feature has its own sub-screen (upscaling, frame generation engine, ReSTIR anti-flicker tuning, water waves, POM depth/quality, clouds, exposure, terrain streaming...), and every sub-screen starts with a "Reset to Defaults" button — plus a global one on the hub — so experimentation can never strand you on a botched configuration
-- Weather-driven lighting: rain and thunderstorms dim the sun/moon and darken the sky
-- Volumetric 3D clouds in classic (vanilla-style boxes) or photoreal cumulus form, with adjustable thickness, opacity and cloud shadows, visible in reflections
-- Dedicated Nether and End skyboxes
-- OMM (Opacity Micro-Map) + SER (Shader Execution Reordering) optimizations
-- Experimental NVIDIA SHaRC-style world-space radiance cache (Spatially Hashed Radiance Cache) to shorten noisy multi-bounce path tails — every shaded vertex warms the cache and back-propagates its light to earlier bounces, while diffuse vertices past the start bounce reuse the cached outgoing radiance instead of tracing on; toggleable with tuning options from the RT settings sub-menu and inspectable via debug view 13

 ## Requirements